swimlane/atomic-operator/README.md

         Type: Optional[]
         Default: None
         A path to a conifg_file which is used to automate atomic-operator in environments.
 Default to None.
+    --config_file_only=CONFIG_FILE_ONLY
+        Default: False
+        Whether or not you want to run tests based on the provided config_file only.
+Defaults to False.
     --hosts=HOSTS
         Default: []
         A list of one or more remote hosts to run a test on.
 Defaults to [].